-If the fermi energy gap is more, where the electrons cannot be excited to conduction band, conductance can be improved by introducing an impurity into the semiconducting material which is called doping.
-Doping can be corried out by introducing an electron deficient (05) electron rich impurity into the material which produces p-type and n-type semiconductors respectively.
-The impurity forms an impurity band called donor band between Valence band and conducting band of the material, whereby the formi energy gap is reduced and conduction takes place.
+If the fermi energy gap is more, where the electrons cannot be excited to conduction band, conductance can be imposed by introducing an impurity into the semiconducting material which is called doping.
+Doping can be covied out by introducing an electron deficient or electron rich impurity into the material which produces p-type and n-type semiconductors respectively.
+The impurity forms an impurity band called donor band between valence band and conducting band of the material, where by the form energy gop is reduced and conduction takes place.

-n - Type semi conductor:
+n-Type semi conductor:

-n-type seme conductor's were produced by doping Si (os) Gie with pentavalent impurity atoms like P, As etc. A minute amount of Si 60 Gie atoms are replaced by P (ox) Gie atoms are leutrons from covalent bonds with Si (ox) Gie and the fifth eleutrons are absolute zero.
-At the normal temperature some of the fifth eleutrons of impurity are promoted to conduction band, causing conduction.
-Since the conductivity of such semiconductors are due to negative eleutrons, there are called n-type semiconductors.
+n-type semil conductors were produced by doping Si (05) Ge with pentavalent impusity atoms like P, As etc. A minute amount of Si 60 Gie atoms are replaced by P (0) Gie atoms are replaced by P with five electrons in it's outer shell. only four electrons from covalent bonds with Si @ Ge and the fifth electron is localized at absolute zero.
+At the normal temperature some of the fifth electrony of impusity are promoted to conduction band, causing conduction.
+Since the conductivity of such semiconductors are due to negative electrons, there one called n-type semiconductors.

-P- Type semicondutor:
+P-Type semiconductor:

-By introducing a trivalent impusity atom like, B, Al, Gia.
-Pinto Si (or) Gie the replacement of these Si (or) Gie atoms by impusity produces an incomplete bond in the structure producing a positive hole.
-The positive holes are localized around trivalent impusity atom at low temperatures (or) absolute zero.
-At normal temperatures the valence electrons on the adjacent Si (or) Gie atom may gain sufficient energy to move into the hole, thus creating a new hole on the Si (or) Gie.
-By a series of hops, the positive hole can migrate across the crystall, thuy current is carried out by the migration of positive centres.
+By introducing a trivalent impusity atom leke, B, Al, Gia.
+Porto Si (Or) Gie the replacement of these Si (Or) Gie atoms by imposity produces an incomplete bond in the structure producing a possitive hole.
+The posifive holes are localized around torvalent impusity atom at low temperatures (or) absolute zero.
+At normal temperatures the valence electrons on the adjacent si (or) Ge atom may gain sufficient energy to move into the hole, thus creating a new hole on the Si (or) Gre.
+By a services of hops, the pusitive hole can migrate across the corystall, thuy current is carried out by the migration of positive centres.